mqzedd/modcheck/README.md

 # modcheck
-checks minecraft mods against modrinth for renames and modifications

-run file and supply filepath to minecraft directory
+Checks minecraft mods by comparing SHA1 hashes

+To use:
+> Clone the repository and run main.py

+> Use the binary that is automatically compiled using github actions